Sports related spondylosis

 Spinal degeneration cannot be reversed.
 Therefore, preventing spondylosis is always preferable to treating it after it develops.
 Here are some protective strategies for athletes:

 - Build bone density — the vertebral bones can be strengthened and rendered more able to withstand fractures through targeted resistance training and consumption of recommended levels of calcium and vitamin D

 - Wear appropriate footwear — proper shoes provide a supportive base that helps keep the body balanced and in alignment, which can reduce stress on the spine and the potential for developing spondylosis

 - Focus on maintaining rotary stability — maintain control over the movement of the lumbar spine to help prevent injury; think of a professional baseball pitcher who efficiently controls his rotary motion while pitching a ball

 - Strengthen the core muscles — by improving the body’s overall strength and power, it is possible to generate more force in the upper and lower body with less movement of the lumbar spine

 If spondylosis symptoms develop

-If you are experiencing spondylosis symptoms, you should promptly consult with a physician for an accurate diagnosis.
-In most cases, mild to moderate discomfort can be managed effectively with non-surgical treatments, such as pain relievers, physical therapy and a limited period of rest from sports.
-However, if your spondylosis symptoms persist or worsen through several weeks or months of conservative therapy, you might want to learn about the minimally invasive techniques performed at Laser Spine Institute.
-Our highly skilled surgeons have perfected minimally invasive, outpatient surgeries that are effective alternatives to traditional open spine surgery for treating spondylosis and a full range of other degenerative spine conditions.
-Contact us today for a review of your recent MRI.
+If you are experiencing spondylosis symptoms, you should promptly consult with a doctor for an accurate diagnosis.
+In most cases, mild to moderate discomfort can be managed effectively with nonsurgical treatments, such as pain medications, physical therapy and a chiropractic manipulation.
+However, if your spondylosis symptoms persist or worsen through several weeks or months of conservative therapy, you might want to contact Laser Spine Institute to learn about our minimally invasive techniques.